 5. Will you mediate and/or arbitrate disputes with clients?
 If so, how and where?

-There are other coaching legal issues but these questions are good ones to start your discussion with your business lawyer before he creates your coaching agreement.
+There are other coaching legal issues but these questions are good ones to start your discussion with your business lawyer before he creates your coaching agreement and other business contracts.